Around 4.8% of the female population has a narcissistic personality disorder (NPD). And like many other women, many of them go on to become mothers.

 2. Recognize That Your Mother Views You as Competition

-For daughters of narcissistic mothers, they’re often viewed as competition.
-This is because you’re seen as the younger, better version of her, which makes you essentially a threat to her ego.
+Daughters of narcissistic mothers, they’re often viewed as competition.
+This is because you’re seen as her younger, better version, making you a threat to her ego.

 Reading Suggestion: Effects of Narcissistic Mothers on their Daughters